YHRen/YHRen.github.io/_posts/2018-01-03-C++-Enum-Pattern.md

 also assign a proper `index` for each type of guitar brand.
-If we like to provide the functionality of iteration of all guitar brands, we could also add a `vector<GuitarBrand*>` as private member and `push_back(this)` for each guitar brand construction.
-The `int` conversion function enable us to use `switch` statement on `GuitarBrand` objects.
+If we like to provide the functionality of iteration of all guitar brands, we could also add a `vector<GuitarBrand*>` as private member and `push_back(this)` during each guitar brand construction.
+The `int` conversion function enables the use of `switch` statement on `GuitarBrand` objects.